CloudBindle/youxia/README.md

 Append the parameter --openstack to deploy OpenStack instances

 There are also two parameters that can be used to deploy a minimum number of on-demand instances (--max-on-demand) and cap the number of on-demand instances (--min-on-demand).

+Finally, we tag created instances with some information for identification and state purposes.
+You can add your own additional tags via the (--server-tag-file).

+        {"one":"won","two":"two"}

 ##### Reaper